-All staff members are made aware of the boundaries of appropriate behaviour and conduct.
+All staff members are made aware of the boundaries of appropriate behaviour and conduct, and are regularly reminded of this.
 These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
-Our Trust works in accordance with statutory guidance and the SET procedures (ESCB, 2022) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+Our schools work in accordance with statutory guidance and the SET procedures (ESCB, 2022) in respect of allegations against an adult working with children (in a paid or voluntary capacity).

-The Trust has processes in place for reporting any concerns about a member of staff (or any adult working with children).
+The schools have processes in place for reporting any concerns about a member of staff (or any adult working with children).
 Any concerns about the conduct of a member of staff must be referred to the Headteacher (or the Deputy Headteacher in their absence), as they have responsibility for managing employment issues.
 Where the allegation concerns an agency member of staff, the Headteacher (or Deputy) will liaise with the agency, while following due process.